-- iii) the street network should create development blocks that are typically a maximum of 100 metres by 200 metres in size: - buildings should be designed to front all adjacent streets to provide interest and comfort at ground level for pedestrians; and. - v) street related development and continuous frontages should be provided along Avenue Seven and the arterial, collector and local roads.

-3. Avenue Seven:

-- Avenue Seven should be transformed to reflect its new role as a multipurpose urban street, which is both a transportation corridor and a pedestrian oriented place; and, - ii) Avenue Seven should be designed to accommodate a wide range of uses and users.
+- a) The street network should create development blocks that are typically a maximum of 100 metres by 200 metres in size; - b) The proportion of the ground floor coverage of buildings should be maximized and building height should create a street space scaled to the pedestrian; - Buildings should be designed to front all adjacent streets to provide interest and comfort at ground level for pedestrians; - d) Street-related development and continuous frontages should be provided along Avenue Seven and the arterial, collector and local roads; and - e) There shall be an appropriate height transition between the Prestige Area - Centres and Avenue Seven Corridor and adjacent sensitive land use designations, such as low density residential. - 3.
+Avenue Seven: - Avenue Seven should be transformed to reflect its new role as a multipurpose urban street, which is both a transportation corridor and a pedestrianoriented place; and - b) Avenue Seven should be designed to accommodate a wide range of uses and users.